 At the same time, we inherit resilience and intuitive wisdom that helped our ancestors persevere.
 It’s no wonder we find comfort in the sounds of rivers or birdsong; our bodies remember how to seek healing.

-Amongst these powerful mothers, I met Kiovana Tantra, Abby Galvin and Nevine Michaan, who introduced to Katonah yoga, and gave me the opportunity to learn from them as I myself became a mother.
-Katonah yoga beautiful intertwined my love affair with nature and gave me the permission to reference Great Nature as the therapeutic modality that has helped many organize ourselves in time and space and see our bodies not as a problem, but as divine instrument to participate in this short and beautiful life.
+Among powerful mothers that guided me into this practice are,t Kiovana Tantra, Abby Galvin and Nevine Michaan, who introduced to Katonah Yoga,® and gracefully shared with me tricks and maps to find peace and joy in the midst of the complexity of being alive.
+Katonah Yoga,® beautifully intertwined my love affair with nature and gave me the permission I search to reference Great Nature as the therapeutic modality that has helped many organize ourselves in time and space and see our bodies not as a problem, but as divine instrument to participate in this short and beautiful life.

 Last but not least, I have adapted and reformed the treatment modalities and therapeutic techniques with every person I've had the privilege to work with.
 My clients have showed me that trauma is a powerful force that when harnessed and cared for with wisdom and compassion, it can create profound transformation in their lives and their communities.